orbgr/Pazal/README.md

-Instruction:

-0. npm install
+Before entering the site:

+1. For installing all modulus - `npm install`
-1. Open DB mongo client on default port - 27017.
+2. Open DB mongo client on default port - 27017. `mongod.exe`
-2. For DB - run ./scrape/Scraping.js
+3. For DB inserting - run `node ./scrape/Scraping.js`
-3. Open the server - port 8001.
+4. Open the server `node ./server.js`

+Site guideness:

-4. In the home page you have text input - you can add ingredients and delete them if needed (insert "cheese" for some results).
+1. In the home page you have text input - you can add ingredients and delete them if needed (for example, insert "cheese" for some results).
-5. To end .1. enter submit.
+2. To end .1. enter submit.
-6. In the recipes page you will show the recipe name, picture and nutrition data.
+3. If there are recipes with those ingredients: You will show the recipe name, picture and nutrition data.
 If clicled you will get to the full-recipe.
+   else, you can click on "back" and search again.